zinzy/zinzy.website-v2/_notes/Yoga.md

 ---
 category: "Health"
-excerpt: "I've been a practitioner of yoga for about sixteen years now, focusing exclusively on yin and nidra."
+excerpt: "I've been a practitioner of yoga for sixteen years now, focusing exclusively on yin and nidra."
 ---
 I've been a practitioner of yoga for about sixteen years now.
 These last few years I've begun concentrating on: